A new NHL season is upon us, so it got me thinking: Wouldn’t it be fun to rank all of the arenas in which you can watch NHL hockey?

 35. Gila River Arena

 The Arizona Coyotes’ former home in the Phoenix suburb of Glendale was pretty nice, and situated next to a sprawling shopping and entertainment center.
-The problem with Gila River Arena was that it was located too far away from the Valley’s population centers for many of the team’s fans to attend on a regular basis, and that’s how the franchise wound up in its current predicament of trying desperately to get a new arena built and playing in a college rink in the meantime (more on that below).
+The problem with Gila River Arena was that it was located too far away from the Valley’s population centers for many of the team’s fans to attend on a regular basis, and that’s how the franchise wound up in the unenviable predicament of trying desperately to get a new arena built and playing in a college rink in the meantime (more on that below).

 36. The Forum